Briard

 Are Briards good with children?

-Generally no, as they require significant space and daily physical activity to remain healthy and happy.
+Generally no, as they require space to move and a job to do to remain mentally balanced.

 View Official FCI Standard